defndaines/meiro/README.md

 Sidewinder is based upon Binary Tree, but when it navigates south, it chooses a random cell from the current horizontal corridor and generates the link from there.
 The mazes will still flow vertically, but not to the right as with Binary Tree.
-All mazes with have a single horizontal corridor along the southern edge.
+All mazes will have a single horizontal corridor along the southern edge.

 To generate a maze using the sidewinder algorithm:
 ```clojure